 A LITTLE ABOUT ME:

 One of my notable works, The Art of Bombing Hills in San Francisco, created during my time at The New Yorker, toured various film festivals, including Mammoth Lakes, and won several awards.
-I am currently working full-time with Wired (Condé Nast Entertainment) on their franchise series Obsessed and Five Levels, while also creating bespoke episodes for the brand and brainstorming new series and projects.
-Recently, I served as a producer on a feature-length film directed by Lucy Walker about Lhakpa Sherpa, who summited Mt.
-Everest for the tenth time.
-This film premiered at the Toronto International Film Festival in 2023 and is set to debut on Netflix in July 2024.
+I was also a producer on Mountain Queen: The Summits of Lhakpa Sherpa, directed by Lucy Walker, which premiered at the Toronto International Film Festival in 2023 and later debuted on Netflix.
+Today, I serve as Deputy Director of Visuals, Video, at the San Francisco Chronicle, where I lead video strategy across the newsroom.

-I am always seeking new documentary film projects to join as a producer, director, consultant, or scriptwriter.
-I have a particular interest in character-driven profiles of profound individuals with compelling stories, often in the competitive and sports arenas.
-Beyond film work, I serve on the board of CalWild, a nonprofit dedicated to preserving wild spaces and waterways in California.
+Documentary filmmaking remains my greatest passion, and I am always interested in collaborating on projects as a producer, director, consultant, or scriptwriter.
+I am especially drawn to character-driven stories about remarkable people, often in the worlds of sports, culture, and the outdoors.
 In my spare time, you can find me exploring the mountains, going on long runs along the beach, watching basketball, and cooking large meals for friends.